hukai916/scatacseqflow/README.md

 ## Quick Start

 1. Install [`nextflow`](https://nf-co.re/usage/installation)(>=21.06.0).
 2. Install either [`Docker`](https://docs.docker.com/engine/installation/) or [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/) for full pipeline reproducibility.
-Please specify `-profile singularity` or `-profile docker` when running the pipeline, otherwise, the default `local` will be used instructing the pipeline to be executed locally expecting all software dependencies to be installed and are on the PATH. **This is not recommened!**
+Please specify `-profile singularity` or `-profile docker` when running the pipeline, otherwise, the default `local` will be used that instructs the pipeline to be executed locally expecting all software dependencies to be installed and are on the PATH. **This is not recommended!**
 3. Download the pipeline:
 ```bash
 git clone https://github.com/hukai916/scATACpipe.git